Our Central Services

 Accessing additional capital funding

 The Central Trust Facilities management function enables our schools to access additional funding to improve the quality of each school site.
-For the last two years this has enabled schools in the Trust to access just over £350,000 of Condition Improvement Funding (CIF).
-The central team contribute to the writing of applications and the monitoring of any subsequent projects to ensure that these projects are delivered effectively.
+For the last two years this has enabled schools in the Trust to access over £1 million of Condition Improvement Funding (CIF).
+The central team contribute to the writing of applications and the monitoring of any subsequent projects to ensure that they are delivered effectively.